Sharon Van Etten: 2014–2015: Are We There

-2019-present: Remind Me Tomorrow and We've Been Going About This All Wrong
+2019–2024: Remind Me Tomorrow and We've Been Going About This All Wrong

 After the release of Are We There, Van Etten took some time away from music.
 She pursued acting, had a child, and applied to Brooklyn College to study psychology and mental health counseling.
-Van Etten composed the score for the film Strange Weather, working on the music in a practice space she shared with Michael Cera.
+Van Etten composed the score for the film Strange Weather (2016), working on the music in a practice space she shared with Michael Cera.
 In between working on the music for the film she recorded dozens of demos for new songs, which would form the basis for her next album.

-In 2018, Van Etten released a new track, "Comeback Kid", and announced her next album Remind Me Tomorrow, released on January 18, 2019.
+In 2018, Van Etten released a new track, "Comeback Kid", and announced her next studio album Remind Me Tomorrow, released on January 18, 2019.
 Remind Me Tomorrow was a departure from Van Etten's previous guitar-focused work, featuring more synthesizers, drums, and experimental sounds.

 In 2019, Van Etten moved with her son and partner to Los Angeles, California.
 She stated her desire with the move was to settle down and diversify her career to be less reliant on traveling tours.
 The COVID-19 pandemic in 2020 scuttled those plans, and during the resulting lockdowns Van Etten wrote songs that focused on her new life as well as the wider political landscape and "collective trauma" people were experiencing.

-Van Etten played bass and sang harmony as the three surviving members of Fountains of Wayne performed in a televised benefit with various New Jersey-affiliated musicians to raise funds for COVID-19 relief in April 2020.
+Van Etten played bass guitar and sang harmony vocals as the three surviving members of the rock band Fountains of Wayne performed in a televised benefit with various New Jersey-affiliated musicians to raise funds for COVID-19 relief in April 2020.
 She filled the role left vacant by the COVID-19-related death of Adam Schlesinger a few weeks earlier.
 She and the other three members of the band played simultaneously from remote locations.
-The band played the song "Hackensack" from the album Welcome Interstate Managers.
+The band played the song "Hackensack" from their third studio album Welcome Interstate Managers (2003).

-On May 15, 2020, Van Etten released a cover of (What's So Funny 'Bout) Peace, Love and Understanding? with Queens of the Stone Age frontman Josh Homme.
+On May 15, 2020, Van Etten released a cover version of Brinsley Schwarz's 1974 song "(What's So Funny 'Bout) Peace, Love, and Understanding" with Queens of the Stone Age frontman Josh Homme.

-In October 2020, Van Etten made a song titled "Let Go" for the documentary, Feels Good Man, directed by Arthur Jones about Matt Furie, the creator of Pepe the Frog.
+In October 2020, Van Etten made a song titled "Let Go" for the documentary film, Feels Good Man, directed by Arthur Jones about cartoonist Matt Furie, the creator of the Internet meme Pepe the Frog.

-On November 16, 2020, Van Etten released two covers of traditional holiday songs, "Silent Night" and "Blue Christmas".
+On November 16, 2020, Van Etten released two cover versions of traditional holiday songs, "Silent Night" and "Blue Christmas".

 On May 20, 2021, Van Etten released a single with Angel Olsen, "Like I Used To," which was produced by John Congleton.
 Olsen and Van Etten appear in the music video with their hair styled in similar shag haircuts.

 In 2021 the artist was inter alia part of the Newport Folk Festival in July.

 On May 6, 2022, Van Etten released her sixth studio album We've Been Going About This All Wrong.